 Councillor Coker addressed members and proposed that members note the IRP's report but agree that the current allowance for members be frozen with the exceptions specified in the Overview and Scrutiny recommendation.
-In addition, he requested that the allowance for broadband be referred back to the Chief Executive for further investigation and regarding the responsibilities undertaken by all members of the planning committee, he proposed that a full review of the planning committee remit should be undertaken by officers, including any special responsibility allowances awarded.
+In addition, he requested that the allowance for broadband be referred back to the Chief Executive for further investigation and regarding the responsibilities undertaken by all members of the planning committee, he proposed that a full review of the planning committee remit should be undertaken by officers.

-Therefore, in response to the comments and recommendations put forward by the Scrutiny Committees, the Executive agreed with part of the recommendation proposed by Overview and Scrutiny, made further recommendations themselves and empathised with the sentiments from Finance and Audit.
+Therefore, in response to the comments and recommendations put forward by the Scrutiny Committees, the Executive agreed with the recommendation proposed by Overview and Scrutiny and empathised with the sentiments from Finance and Audit.

-Having read the report, and having heard representations from members present, the Executive decided that there would be no change to the existing scheme other than the Special Responsibility Allowance to be awarded to the Deputy Leader.
+Having read the report, and having heard representations from members present, the Executive decided that there would be no change to the existing scheme other than the Special Responsibility Allowance to be awarded to the Deputy Leader; and the Special Responsibility Allowance should be awarded to the Vice Chairman of Planning Committee.